Cookies & Cups > Recipes > Cookies > Monster Cookies

 What are Monster Cookies?

-All monster cookies are made with peanut butter, oats, chocolate chips, and M&Ms in them.
+Monster cookies are the result of combining the best parts of oatmeal cookies, peanut butter cookies, chocolate chip cookies, and M&M cookies.
 Basically, all of the good stuff packed into one cookie.
 I like to add in raisins while I’m at it, because why not?

 I’m not really sure why they’re called ‘monster cookies,’ but some people think it’s because all of the lumps and different colors make them look monster-like.
 Whatever the reason is, nobody can deny that they are monstrously delicious!